 - Avoid people who have infections that sometimes lead to pneumonia.

 - Stay away from people who have colds, the flu, or other respiratory tract infections .

 - If you haven't had measles or chickenpox or if you didn't get vaccines against these diseases, avoid people who have them.

 - Wash your hands often.
 This helps prevent the spread of viruses and bacteria that may cause pneumonia.

 Children get the pneumococcal conjugate vaccine (PCV) (What is a PDF document?) as a routine vaccination.
-Older adults (age 65 or older), people who smoke, and people who have some long-term (chronic) conditions also need the pneumococcal vaccine.
-Depending on age and other things, adults can get PCV or the pneumococcal polysaccharide vaccine (PPSV) (What is a PDF document?) .
-Some adults need both types.
+Two different pneumococcal shots are recommended for people ages 65 and older.
+Some people who have long-term (chronic) conditions also need the pneumococcal vaccine.

 The pneumococcal vaccine may not prevent pneumonia.
 But it can prevent some of the serious complications of pneumonia, such as infection in the bloodstream (bacteremia) or throughout the body (septicemia), in younger adults and those older than age 55 who have a healthy immune system. footnote 6 , footnote 7